 I love public speaking and I'm fortunate to have presented all over Canada.
 My presentations are inspiring, informative, sprinkled with humour, and filled with my favourite images.
 They're suitable for a wide range of audiences - nature clubs, photo clubs, schools, corporate events, and more!
 Read about my upcoming presentations and testimonials from those who have attended past presentations.
 See my presentation topics and contact me if you're interested in having me speak at your event.

 Travel is a very important part of my life.
-I travel throughout Canada to promote SHAD and each year I go on a long camping trip (around 20,000 kilometres return) from my home in Belleville, Ontario to my job at the University of British Columbia in Vancouver.
+I travel throughout Canada to promote SHAD and on my own.
+Each spring from 2013 to 2018, I went on a long camping trip (around 20,000 kilometres return) from my home in Belleville, Ontario to my job at Shad’s University of British Columbia campus in Vancouver.
 Check out the maps of these camping trips!

-I am very passionate about SHAD.
-I participated as a high school student at SHAD's Acadia University campus and I was a faculty member at SHAD's University of British Columbia campus in Vancouver each July in 2013-2018.
-I've seen firsthand how much SHAD changes lives and prepares students to succeed.
-Watch my video testimonial on SHAD.
+I am very passionate about Shad.
+I participated as a high school student at Shad's Acadia University campus and I have been a faculty member at the Shad program every July since 2013.
+I've seen firsthand how much Shad changes lives and prepares students to succeed.
+Watch my video testimonial on Shad.

 Prior to 2013, I worked in software development for more than 16 years.
 You'll still see some remnants of that prior life on this site.